d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 $N = \eta^K$.
 Let us define *rungs* $\mathcal{R} =
 \{ r_{min}, r_{min}\eta, r_{min}\eta^2, \dots, r_{max} \}$.

 We start with running $N$ trials until the first rung $r_{min}$.
-Sorting the validation errors, we keep the top $1 / \eta$ fraction (which amounts to $\eta^{K-1}$ configurations) and discard all the rest.
+Sorting the validation errors, we keep the top $1 / \eta$ fraction (which amounts to
+$\eta^{K-1}$ configurations) and discard all the rest.
 The surviving trials are trained for the next rung, i.e $r_{min}\eta$ epochs, and the process is repeated.
 In each round, a $1 / \eta$ fraction of trials survives and their training continues with a $\eta$ times larger budget.
 With this particular choice of $N$, only a single trial will be trained to the full budget $r_{max}$.
 Finally, once we finished one round of successive halving, we start the next round with a new set of initial configurations, until the total budget is spent.

 ![Learning curves of random hyperparameter configurations](img/sh.svg) :label:`sh`

-To implement successive halving, we use the `HPOScheduler` base class from the previous Section.
-Since successive halving can be combined with Bayesian optimization (see :numref:`sec_mf_bo`), we allow for a generic `HPOSearcher` object to sample configurations.
-Additionally, the user has to pass the minimum resource $r_{min}$, the maximum resource $r_{max}$ and $\eta$ as input.
+To implement successive halving, we use the `HPOScheduler` base class from :numref:`sec_api_hpo`.
+Since successive halving can be combined with Bayesian optimization, we allow for a generic `HPOSearcher` object to sample configurations.
+Additionally, the user has to pass the minimum resource
+$r_{min}$, the maximum resource $r_{max}$ and $\eta$ as input.

 Inside our scheduler we maintain a queue of configurations that need to be evaluated for the current rung $r_i$.
 We update the queue every time we jump to the next rung.

 ```{.python .input}
 %%tab pytorch